EasyAbp/AbpHelper.GUI/README.md

 ## Getting Started

 1. Download the package from [EasyAbp/AbpHelper.GUI/releases](https://github.com/EasyAbp/AbpHelper.GUI/releases) and unpack the files.

-> You can also download the source code and use `npm run package` command to package the app yourself.
+Or you can also download the source code and use `npm run package` command to package the app yourself.

-1. Run the executable file.
+2. Run the executable file.

-1. Explore this wonderful application.

 ![preview 1](doc/images/preview1.png)
 ![preview 2](doc/images/preview2.png)